 Back to NDEO Site

-The NHSDA Induction criteria are designed to allow for flexibility at the chapter level so that honor society induction reflects and supports the school or studio's mission and circumstances.
+The NHSDA Induction criteria are designed to allow for flexibility so that honor society induction reflects and supports the school's mission and circumstances.
 There are 3 main criteria: earned participation points; character; and GPA.

 To qualify for induction, the student must earn points in each of three major strands of the NHSDA National Collegiate Point System for a total of 45 points.